duinomaker/game2048/README.md

 # game2048
-A 2048 Game implemented using Expectimax search and several heuristic evaluators.
+A 2048 Game implemented using Expectimax search and several different heuristic evaluators.